 The Program is also actively involved in assisting state and federal conservation and management agencies in monitoring efforts that include the capture, banding, sampling, and tracking of individual loons and their populations.
 We publish our findings through reports, management plans, and communications pieces to inform decision makers and the general public.

-In 2013, the Ricketts Conservation Foundation initiated the largest conservation study for the Common Loon, a key bioindicator of aquatic integrity for lakes and nearshore marine ecosystems across North America.
-This scientific initiative, which is being carried out by BRI, provides an opportunity to identify major threats to loons while also creating solutions that strengthen current populations and restore loons to their former breeding range.
-Focal restoration sites are in Massachusetts, Minnesota, and Wyoming.
+The Common Loon is a key bioindicator of aquatic integrity for lakes and nearshore marine ecosystems across North America.
+BRI has conducted research throughout the United States and Canada, to identify major threats to loons while also creating solutions that strengthen current populations and restore loons to their former breeding range.
+Learn more about research efforts in the following states and provences: